ArnaudLoos/HomeAssistant-Presentation/README.md

 Adding door/window sensors, motion detectors, fire alarms, water leak detectors, etc. requires investment in either Zigbee or Z-Wave.

 A cheap, popular, Zigbee based starter kit is the [Xiaomi Security Kit](https://www.gearbest.com/alarm-systems/pp_659225.html) for $60 which includes a Zigbee hub, two door/window sensors, and a push button.
-The trade-off is that it's meant to be for Chinese use only.
+The trade-off is that it's meant for Chinese use only.
 This means the kit is shipped from China, you must purchase a power adapter, and run through the setup process in Chinese.
 Having done this myself it's actually pretty simple.

 <img src="https://github.com/ArnaudLoos/HomeAssistant-Presentation/raw/master/images/xiaomi.jpg" width="200">